Alcelaphine gammaherpesvirus 2

-Alcelaphine gammaherpesvirus 2 (AlHV-2) is a species of Macavirus that is believed to be responsible for causing hartebeest infections of malignant catarrhal fever.
+Alcelaphine gammaherpesvirus 2 (AlHV-2), also called Alcelaphine herpesvirus 2, is a species of Macavirus that is believed to be responsible for causing hartebeest infections of malignant catarrhal fever.

 Clinical definition

 Distantly related to human herpes, a virus of this type is composed of a series of double strand sequences of up to 100 gene segments, aligned along a long chromosome surrounded by terminal DNA segments.
 The effect of the virus is to cause nasal discharge, a high fever, filmed over eyes, failures of the lymphatic system, inflammation of various mucous membranes, and occasionally necrosis of the upper digestive system.
 Very advanced cases show signs of decay of the nervous system.
 Occasionally, lesions, arthritis, and digestive problems such as diarrhea have been observed.

 Cause

 The agent of MCF in hartebeests, it is related to other variants that strike down antelopes.
 It was isolated in 1960 and is believed to be carried as reservoirs by goats, sheep, and other domestic animals.
 There are variants that have affected deer, gnu, and other captive species in zoos around the world.